Force 136: Kuomintang

 The Kuomintang (KMT) also had a widespread following in the Malayan Chinese community in the days before the War, but were unable to mount any significant clandestine resistance to the Japanese.
 This was partly because they were based mainly among the population in the towns, unlike the MCP which drew much of its support from mine or plantation workers in remote encampments or "squatters" on the edge of the forest.
 Most of the KMT's supporters and their dependents were therefore hostages to any Japanese mass reprisal.

 When Lim Bo Seng and other agents from Force 136 attempted to make contact with Kuomintang networks in Ipoh as part of Operation Gustavus, they found that the KMT's underground actions there were tainted by corruption or private feuding.

 Malay resistance forces

 Three local Malay resistance forces were established by Force 136 after they reached Malaya.
-Each force was assisted by British Liaison Officers (LOs) and agents from SOE.
-All the agents were from the Malay ethnic group who were working or studying overseas before World War II.
+Each force was assisted by British Liaison Officers (LOs) and agents from the SOE.
+Major Tengku Mahmood Mahyideen, a member of the royal family, traveled to Britain, India, Saudi Arabia, Egypt, Jordan, Palestine, and Iraq to recruit Malays who were working or studying overseas before World War II to serve as Force 136 agents.

+In September 1942, at a hotel in New Delhi, Tengku Mahmood Mahyideen held a special meeting with Captain Ibrahim bin Ismail (later General Tun) of the Johore Military Forces, who was undergoing cadet officer training at the Indian Military Academy in Dehra Dun, and successfully persuaded him to join Force 136.
+With this unit established, Major Tengku Mahmood grew increasingly confident in his team's ability to achieve their objectives and, assisted by British officers, was tasked with instructing members in combat techniques including weaponry, jungle operations, espionage, and sabotage.
+Major Tengku Mahmood Mahyideen served as the Chief Advisor on matters related to the Malay Peninsula.